-5. Do I have a time limit when adding newly acquired dependents to my Clark County Self-Funded Group Medical and Dental Benefit Plan?
+Do I have a time limit when adding newly acquired dependents to my Clark County Self-Funded Group Medical and Dental Benefits Plan?

-Yes, all newly acquired dependents must be added within 60 days of birth, adoption, marriage or same sex domestic partner registration.
+Yes, all newly acquired dependents must be added within 60 days of birth, adoption, or marriage.
 Forms are available at your Risk Management or Human Resources Office.
 If dependents are not added within the specified 60 day period, you may add them during the following annual open enrollment period.